 Alexander and the Rockets were also honored with the 2005 Texas Association of Partners in Education "Outstanding Business Partnership" award in the Houston Independent School District (HISD).
 The Clutch City Foundation was also inducted into the HISD Partners Hall of Fame for understanding the value of education, as well as an active commitment to enhancing the educational experiences of HISD students.

-When flooding from Tropical Storm Allison devastated the Houston area in June 2001, the franchise helped to raise over $230,000 for flood relief by auctioning off hundreds of memorabilia items, including authentic rings from each of the organization’s six championships.
-In addition to donating all of the memorabilia for the auction along with the funds raised, Alexander, the NBA and WNBA contributed $150,000 to the flood relief effort.
+When flooding from Tropical Storm Allison devastated the Houston area in June 2001, the franchise helped to raise over $230,000 for flood relief by auctioning off hundreds of memorabilia items, including authentic rings from each of the organization's six championships.
+In addition, Alexander, the NBA and WNBA contributed $150,000 to the flood relief effort.

 Since 2002, Alexander has donated over $1 million to the Houston Chronicle project, Goodfellows, which provides holiday gifts to needy children.
 In addition to several of the largest single contributions in the program's history, Alexander hosts an annual holiday party for the Goodfellows children and their families.

 In Sept.
 2005, just days after Hurricane Katrina ravaged many parts of Louisiana, Alabama and Mississippi, Alexander immediately stepped in to assist the thousands of displaced residents who took shelter in Houston by organizing Houston HopeFest.
 The unprecedented three-day relief effort held at Toyota Center consisted of a day-long donation drive, followed by two days of providing basic humanitarian assistance, which included job skills training and placement services, housing assistance, as well as medical and counseling services.